qqiang00/Reinforce/reinforce/readme.md

 * Random Walk
 * Cliff Walk
 * Skull and Treasure Environment used for explain an agent can benefit from random policy, while a determistic policy may lead to an endless loop.

 You can build your own grid world object just by giving different parameters to its init function.
 Visit [here](https://zhuanlan.zhihu.com/p/28109312) for more details about how to generate a specific grid world environment object.

 ## [puckworld.py](https://github.com/qqiang00/reinforce/blob/master/reinforce/puckworld.py)
 This is another classic environment called "PuckWorld", the idea of which comes from [ReinforceJS](http://cs.stanford.edu/people/karpathy/reinforcejs/puckworld.html).
-Thanks to Karpathy. different from gridworld environment which is a one dimensional discrete observation space and action space, puck world has a continuous observation state space with six dimensions and a discrete action space which can also easily be converted to continuous action space.
-This is a classic environment for training an agent with Deep Q-Learning Network.
+Thanks to Karpathy.
+Different from gridworld environment which has a one-dimensional discrete observation and action space, puck world has a continuous observation state space with six dimensions and a discrete action space which can also easily be converted to continuous one.

+PuckWord is considered as one of the classic environments for training an agent with Deep Q-Learning Network.

 ## [examples](https://github.com/qqiang00/reinforce/tree/master/reinforce/examples)
-several seperate .py is provided to understand an algorithm without the classes mentioned above. you can also find a implementation of Policy Iteration and Value Iteration by using dynamic programming in this folder.
+several seperate .pys are provided for understanding a RL algorithm without the classes mentioned above.

+you can also find a implementation of Policy Iteration and Value Iteration by using dynamic programming in this folder.

 Hope you enjoy these classes and expect you to make contribution for this package.